ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/Best_practices/en.md

 - You edited a file when your branch was out of date.
 - There was poor communication between you and another person, so you two were editing the same article but that person's changes were merged before yours (technically, this caused your edited files to become out of date).

-Depending on the severity of the conflicts, you may have two options to fix this.
+Depending on the severity of the conflicts, you have two options on how to fix this:

 1. If your pull request has the `Resolve conflicts` button, click on that.
 This will open a slightly different version of the web editor.
    1. GitHub will highlight the conflicting areas.
 Find one of them.